DiogoAngelim/DiogoAngelim/README.md

 <br>

-> **A Software Engineer building scalable, AI-enabled products where performance, data, and real business outcomes matter.**
+> **I'm a Software Engineer building scalable, AI-enabled products where performance, data, and real business outcomes matter.**

 <br>
 I work across the stack using React, Node.js, TypeScript, Python, Rust, and SQL, delivering production-ready systems through a strong understanding of the Software Development Lifecycle.